Using the Autler-Townes and ac Stark effects to optically tune the frequency of indistinguishable single-photons from an on-demand source: SPS operation and figures of merit for Autler-Townes and ac Stark regimes

-In Sec.~\ref{subsec:cwerror} we discuss the cw error rate associated with the far off-resonant driving of the $\ket{X}$-$\ket{G}$ transition, and in Sec.~\ref{subsec:g2}, we discuss the role of the pump pulse to initialize the system in the $\ket{X}$ state at time $t= 0$, and what role a pulse with a nonzero duration plays in the HBT $g^{(2)}[0]$.
+In Sec.~\ref{subsec:ph_eff}, we discuss the efficiency loss that arises from the filtering of the phonon sideband, which can be captured using the polaron transform, and in Sec.~\ref{subsec:g2}, we discuss the role of the pump pulse to initialize the system in the $\ket{X}$ state at time $t= 0$, and what role a pulse with a nonzero duration plays in the HBT $g^{(2)}[0]$.

 Well into the ac Stark and/or AT regime, we have a Hamiltonian which oscillates rapidly compared to the dissipation rates of the system (spontaneous emission and phonon decoherence rates).
 To simplify our numerical calculations by avoiding having to resolve these rapid oscillations, in Appendix~\ref{app:secular}, we perform a secular approximation by moving into an interaction frame defined by the system Hamiltonian Eq.~\eqref{eq:r2} and dropping these rapidly-oscillating terms.
 For all numerical calculations presented in this work, we have checked that the secular approximation gives the same results (i.e., visually indistinguishable on any plots) as the full ME presented in the main text as the driving rates are increased into regimes where the secular approximation is expected to asymptotically recover the full solution, thus ensuring the accuracy of our simulations.